OWASP/OdTM/guide/lab2_cloudarchitecture.md

 * What well-known technologies are used to enable cloud computing?
 * What are kinds of stakeholders in the cloud environment and kinds of cloud services according [NIST Cloud Computing Reference Architecture](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication500-292.pdf)?
 * What is the difference between the IaaS and PaaS cloud services?
+* What are challenges of the user authentication?
+* How to prevent cloud based applications from data breach?
+* How to prevent cloud based services from data loss?
+* How to prevent cloud based services from spoofing?
+* How to prevent cloud based services from DDoS?

 / [main](README.md) /